pymgrit/pymgrit/docs/source/usage/tutorial.rst

 Tutorial
 **********

-This tutorial will walk you trough these tasks:
+In the following tutorial you will write your first own application and use the MGRIT algorithm to solve the time dependent problem.
+To accomplish this, this tutorial will go through the following tasks:

 #.
-Write your first vector structure
+Write your first `vector structure`_
 #.
-Write your first application
+Write your first `application`_
-#.
-Solve your application problem
+#. `Solve the problem`_

 -----------------
 Vector structure
 -----------------

-The first step is to write a data structure that holds the solution of one time point.
-The data structure must inherit from the class `Vector` laying in the core of PyMGRIT.
-Our class gets a size as integer and creates a numpy array of this size afterwards.
-Furthermore, the functions must override the functions
+The first step is to write a data structure that contains the solution of a point in time.
+The data structure must inherit from the 'Vector' class, which is at the core of PyMGRIT.
+Our class receives a size as an integer and then generates a numpy array of that size containing the solutions.
+Furthermore the following functions must be defined:

     - `__add__`: For the addition of two objects of our class
     - `__sub__`: For the substraction of two objects of our class
-    - `norm`: The norm of the class
+    - `norm`: Some norm for measuring the convergence
     - `clone_zero`: Initialization of the data with zeros
     - `clone_rand`: Initialization of the data with random values
     - `set_values`: Sets the solution